-The slow drift upward is caused by a slight difference in the power-line noise burst rate and the rate at which the TV images are transmitted.
+The slow drift upward is caused by a slight difference in the power-line noise burst rate and the rate at which the analog TV images are transmitted.
 The TV images are transmitted at a rate of about 59.9Hz.
 Power-line noise however occurs at 120 bursts per second.
-Since the power-line noise burst rate is almost twice the TV rate, two synchronized bands of noise appear on the screen.
+Since the power-line noise burst rate is almost twice the analog TV rate, two synchronized bands of noise appear on the screen.
 The slight difference in speed causes these two bands to slowly drift upward on a TV screen.

-Obviously, if you can see the noise on your TV, and it occurs randomly across the screen, it is not synchronized to the TV sweep rate.
+Obviously, if you can see the noise on your analog TV, and it occurs randomly across the screen, it is not synchronized to the TV sweep rate.
 In addition, TVI patterns that follow the TV sync rate are usually generated by the TV or some component of the TV.
 (What else would generate noise at a rate of 59.9 Hz?)
 In either of these two cases, you can assume that you do not have power-line noise.

 It is usually best to attempt this test at the lower VHF TV channels and with an antenna (as opposed to a cable hook-up).
 In addition, the positive and negative power-line noise burst may also have slightly different characteristics.
 This can cause each half of the cycle to have a slightly different pattern on the screen.